Panieng Karntarat: Education

 Panieng graduated from secondary education at Debsirin School, Flying Training School Royal Thai Air Force, Royal Air Force College Cranwell and Air Command and Staff College and Tactical Air Command, USA.
 In Thailand with Air Command and Staff Command, Royal Thai Army War College, National Defence College of Thailand in 1964.

 Career

-He received the first royal thai air force service in the year 1941, during the Pacific War in the rank of a pilot officer.
-After that, he grew up in air force he has held important positions such as the Director of Operations Directorate of Operations, Chief of the Air Staff, and the Commander-in-Chief Royal Thai Air Force on 1 October 1977.
+He received the first Royal Thai Air Force service in the year 1941, during the Pacific War in the rank of a pilot officer.
+After that, he grew up in air force, has held important positions such as the Director of Operations Directorate of Operations, Chief of the Air Staff, and the Commander-in-Chief Royal Thai Air Force on 1 October 1977.

 In addition, he is also a member of the National Legislative Assembly member, Supreme Military Court Judiciary, Deputy Minister of Defense and Minister of Defense during the government of Prem Tinsulanonda as Prime Minister.